 If you ever discover remains like these ones, don’t dig any further!
 Stop what you’re doing and contact appropriate authorities.
+This has helpful guidelines.
 Not only may your find be protected by law, but it may also provide extraordinarily valuable informtion for scientific researchers.

 Newly unearthed bones are prone to rapid decay and time is not on their side.
 Leave it to the professionals to assess the site and determine best actions.

 If you would like to see images from these discoveries, click on the links below.

 In October of 2015, a farmer unexpectedly uncovered what turned out to be the remains of a 10,000-15,000 year old woolly mammoth buried on his property located just southwest of Ann Arbour, MI.
 Researchers from the University of Michigan were immediately called in to excavate the skeleton, which may have been hunted by humans.

 - Partial remains of woolly mammoth found in Michigan | CBC News

 - Mammoth Bones Unearthed from Michigan Farm | LiveScience.com

 400-year-old First Nations skeleton found in Sarnia couple’s backyard